Counselor Vs Psychologist: Which Do You Need?

 When it comes to understanding the differences between a counselor versus a psychologist there are differences in three main areas: level of education, level of specialization and what they are able to legally offer for treatment.

-Counselors are trained to provide counseling to almost anyone who seeks their services and are typically not focused in one particular area of treatment.
-Whether that means they work as a social worker handling familiar disputes or as an online counselor coaching people through chronic anxiety, a counselor's main job is to talk with patients to help them work through their issues on a fairly general level.
+Counselors are trained to provide counseling to almost anyone who seeks their services and is typically not focused on one area of treatment.
+Whether that means they work as a social worker handling familiar disputes or as an online counselor coaching people through chronic anxiety, a counselor's main job is to talk with patients to help them work through their issues on a general level.
 If someone needs treatment for a specific mental illness, a psychologist may be a better source of help.
-Because of their advanced education and research they possess more in-depth knowledge on certain mental health issues and can provide more tailored resources to a given situation.
+Because of their advanced education and research, they possess more in-depth knowledge of certain mental health issues and can provide more tailored resources to a given situation.

-When it comes to treatment counselors are able to do exactly what you'd expect-counsel.
+When it comes to treatment, counselors can do exactly what you'd expect-counsel.
 That means that are able to meet with patients and provide talk therapy to help return to a healthier mental or emotional state but dependent on the scope of their practice within their specific organization/agency, they may not be able to specifically diagnose a certain disorder.
 They can be considered as a kind of confidant who is able to give trusted advice.
 A psychologist is always able to diagnose mental disorders and provide extensive treatment for the specific condition, including prescribing medications in some states.
-And because psychologists offer much more in-depth treatment for specific mental illnesses they are held to rigorous confidentiality laws to protect the patient as they divulge personal details about their struggles.
+And because psychologists offer much more in-depth treatment for specific mental illnesses, they are held to rigorous confidentiality laws to protect the patient as they divulge personal details about their struggles.